magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36021-call-to-a-member-function-getId-error-on-the-order-details-page.md

 ---
-title: "MDVA-38799: Downloadable products not saved after creating a staging update"
+title: "MDVA-36021: Call to a member function getId () error is displayed on the order details page in the Admin"
-labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.1.0,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud architecture,Magento,downloadable products,staging,update,error,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
+labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.1.1,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud architecture,Magento,
 ---
-The MDVA-38799 Adobe Commerce patch solves the issue where downloadable products are not saved after creating a staging update.
-This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
-The patch ID is MDVA-38799.
-Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.
+The MDVA-36021 patch for Adobe Commerce solves the issue when users get the error message: *Call to a member function getId ()*.
+This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
+The patch ID is The MDVA-36021.
+Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.4.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-*
+* Adobe Commerce on our cloud architecture 2.4.1, 2.4.2

 **Compatible with Adobe Commerce versions:**

-*
+* Adobe Commerce (all deployment methods) 2.4.0 - 2.4.2-p1

 >![info]
 >